- Location: Nevada

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

-Even after you've received the three-point deduction for attending traffic safety school, the conviction will remain on your record for at least three years.
+Even after you've received the point deduction for attending traffic safety school, the conviction will remain on your record.
 Insurance companies look at driving records when assessing policy rates, and sometimes even one ticket can result in a big rate increase.